List of Tom Hanks performances and credits

 Hanks made his debut as a director and screenwriter with the 1996 musical comedy, That Thing You Do!.
 Later that year, he and Gary Goetzman founded the production company Playtone.
 In 1998, Hanks executive produced the Emmy Award-winning docudrama miniseries From the Earth to the Moon, and starred in the Steven Spielberg-directed epic war film, Saving Private Ryan, which earned him his fourth nomination for Best Actor at the Academy Awards.
 Later that year, he reunited with Ryan and Ephron for the romantic comedy, You've Got Mail.
 In 2000, Hanks starred in Cast Away, earning the Golden Globe Award for Best Actor – Motion Picture Drama, and a fifth nomination for Academy Award for Best Actor.
 In 2001, he executive produced the Emmy Award-winning World War II mini-series Band of Brothers and the romantic comedy My Big Fat Greek Wedding.
 The following year, at 45 years, Hanks became the youngest person to receive the lifetime achievement award from the American Film Institute.

 In 2006, he played Professor Robert Langdon in Howard's The Da Vinci Code, an adaptation of the best-selling book of the same name.
-In 2008, he executive-produced the musical comedy, Mamma Mia!, and the Emmy Award-winning mini-series, John Adams.
+In 2008, he served as executive producer for the musical comedy, Mamma Mia!, and the Emmy Award-winning mini-series, John Adams.
 Hanks made his Broadway debut in 2013 in Ephron's play Lucky Guy, which earned him a nomination for the Tony Award for Best Actor in a Play.
 He portrayed television personality Fred Rogers in the 2019 drama A Beautiful Day in the Neighborhood, for which he garnered nominations for Best Supporting Actor at the Academy Awards, British Academy Film Awards, and Golden Globe Awards.